 Many of us enlist help from an Elf on the Shelf to remind our kids that he’s keeping tabs and monitoring their place on the infamous naughty or nice list.
 We explain he’ll report back to Santa every night regarding their behavior.

 Sure, the Elf returns to a new spot each morning, often doing funny, silly things.
 But for many families, he’s partially there to warn children that a lack of good behavior leads to a lack of presents.

-Knowing that Santa’s Elf is constantly watching over them can create discouragement and anxiety for kids—especially for those who struggle with impulse control or who have difficulty making good choices.
-Most kids’ brains and bodies fire long before they consider what the Elf may be reporting back to Santa.
+Knowing that Santa’s Elf is constantly watching over them can create discouragement and anxiety for kids–especially for those who struggle with impulse control or who have difficulty making good choices.
+Most kids’ brains and bodies fire long before considering what the Elf may be reporting to Santa.